firebase/firebase-tools/templates/extensions/typescript/WELCOME.md

 `npm run build --prefix=functions && firebase ext:install . --project=<project-id>`

-As always, you can find detailed instructions for creating your own extension in the docs.
+As always, in the docs, you can find detailed instructions for creating and testing your extension (including using the emulator!).